fserb/bkc/pages/fire/fire.md

 transformed color, all in the range $[0, 1]$ (instead of the more usual CSS representation of $[0, 255]$).

-For our purposes, we only need to focus on two things: the diagonal ($m_ {rr} \space m_{gg} \space m_{bb}$) will multiply each color component, while the right column ($m_{pr} \space m_{pg} \space m_{pb}$) will add a constant to each component.
+For our purposes, we only need to focus on two aspects of it: the matrix diagonal ($m_ {rr} \space m_{gg} \space m_{bb}$) will multiply each color component, while the right column ($m_{pr} \space m_{pg} \space m_{pb}$) will add a constant to each component.